SpoonX/aurelia-authentication/README.md

 * Subscribe to the 'authorization-change' event.
 * And more

-## Important note

-We've simplified installation and usage!
-This plugin should now be installed using `jspm i aurelia-authentication` or (for webpack) `npm i aurelia-authentication --save`.
-Make sure you update all references to `spoonx/aurelia-authentication` and `spoonx/aurelia-api` and remove the `spoonx/` prefix (don't forget your config.js, package.json, imports and bundles).

 ## Documentation

 You can find usage examples and the documentation at the [aurelia-authentication-docs](http://aurelia-authentication.spoonx.org/).